clojure-emacs/cider/README.md

 ## Basic Usage

+The only requirement to use nrepl.el is to have a nrepl server to which it may connect.
+Many Clojurians favour the use of the Leiningen tool to start a nrepl server, but the use of Leiningen is not a prerequisite to use nrepl.el (but it's required if you want to use the `nrepl-jack-in` command).

-### Setting up a Leiningen project
+### Setting up a Leiningen project (optional)

-Before you can use nREPL you'll have to create a Clojure project first.

 [Leiningen](http://leiningen.org/) is the de facto standard build/project management tool for Clojure.
 It has a similar scope to the Maven build tool favoured by Java developers (Leiningen actually reuses many things from the Maven ecosystem).

+nrepl.el features a command called `nrepl-jack-in` that will start an nrepl server for a particular Leiningen project and connect to it automatically.
-nREPL depends on Leiningen 2.
+This functionality depends on Leiningen 2.
 Older versions are not supported.
 Follow the installation instructions on Leiningen's web site to get it up and running and afterwards create a project like this:

 ```bash
 $ lein new demo
 ```

-At this point you have everything needed to start up nREPL.el.

 The two main ways to obtain an nREPL are discussed in the following sections of the manual.